How to overcome the worries and fears about the future and live here and now? What does the Bible teach us about this?

 The need to live here and now

-I suppose many people want and try to live fully present in body and in spirit, to live here and now.
-However they discover that many of their thoughts and emotions are directed either to the past or towards the future.
-This means they experience in their thoughts again and again past events or develop worst case scenarios.
+I suppose many people want and try to live fully present in the body and in spirit, to live here and now.
+However, they discover that many of their thoughts and emotions are directed either to the past or towards the future.
+This means they experience in their thoughts, again and again, past events or develop worst-case scenarios.
 This way we spent much of the present in worries, anxiety, and fears of the future.

-In our todays we are always connected with both the past and the future.
-But when we focus are thoughts and emotions on the past and the future, then it becomes an obstacle to living TODAY.
+In our days we are always connected with both the past and the future.
+But when we focus our thoughts and emotions on the past and the future, then it becomes an obstacle to living TODAY.
 This robs us of the joy, peace and the ability to make decisions and act responsibly today.

 The main biblical message on this subject is DO NOT FEAR AND DO NOT WORRY (about anything, including tomorrow):

 - „Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:6-7)

 - „Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Mathew 6:25-34)

 - „and cast all your anxiety on Him because He cares for you.”
 (1 Peter 5:7)

 It is easy to say, and almost impossible to do without knowing and believing God’s love and grace.
 But even when we have surrendered ourselves to God, and we know that we are justified and reconciled with Him, we find that we still have trouble with the anxiety about tomorrow.
 Why?